 Pages 87-91 have site specific RMZ recommendations for eastern WA.

 “Minimally-managed” riparian vegetation should be established and maintained with the intent of achieving a native species mixture and plant densities that are within the range of natural variability for the site’s native vegetation community potential.
-The dominant tree species in sites with riparian forest should be managed in a way that promotes a trend towards an mature or “old growth” condition over the long-term; this is in order to maximize riparian ecosystem functioning (Quinn et al, 2020)
+The dominant tree species in sites with riparian forest should be managed in a way that promotes a trend towards a mature or “old growth” condition over the long-term; this is in order to maximize riparian ecosystem functioning (Quinn et al, 2020)

 Ecology recommends cultivating and maintaining plant communities in the RMZ that resemble or mimic plant communities that would occur naturally in that riparian area.
 However, it is not feasible to provide detailed species mixtures and plant density recommendations for all of the potential native riparian vegetation communities throughout the state in this effectiveness guidance.
 Please refer to Ecology’s RMZ Implementation guidance for more information on determining the appropriate native species mixtures and plant densities for a given site.